jan-kaczorowski/ln-job-scraper-with-google-sheets/README.md

 Jobs are saved in the `scraped_jobs` directory with metadata including:
 - Scraped timestamp
 - Source site
-- OfferID (format: LN-XXXXXX for LinkedIn, HC-XXXXXX for HiringCafe)
+- OfferID (format: LN-XXXXXX for LinkedIn, HC-XXXXXX for HiringCafe, ED-XXXXXX for Eldorado)
 - Company name
 - Direct job URL
 - Full job description in Markdown